cecton/blog/content/posts/rust-and-arduino.md

 Right now you should have managed to upload the blink program of `avr-hal`'s examples and your board should be blinking.
-Hopefully this first tutorial managed to get on track for what will come next.
+Hopefully this first tutorial managed to get you on track for what will come next.